-The capacity of existing employment land will be increased by better defining the role and mix of employment areas and providing scope for additional building height under local plans.
+The capacity of existing and future employment land will be increased by better defining the role and mix of employment areas and providing scope for additional building height under local plans.
 The yield of available employment land will be limited by the need for infrastructure servicing, mitigating and managing hazards, and protecting environmental values.

-Investigation areas are identified at North Boambee Valley and West Woolgoolga; however, these sites are not proposed for release in the short term and face servicing and environmental constraints that may affect development yield and viability.
+Investigation areas such as West Woolgoolga have been identified, however, these sites face servicing and environmental constraints that may affect development yield and viability.
 Lands adjoining Coffs Harbour Airport could offer space for jobs, subject to an appropriate local planning framework.